-Scrub Jackets:
+a.
+Scrub Jackets

-- Scrub jackets must be the approved "West Penn Hospital School of Nursing" white jacket with the appropriate logo embroidery. - Allegheny Health Network sweatshirts, fleece and warm ups (blue and black) are not permitted. - Scrub jackets must be clean, pressed, and in good repair. - School scrub jacket can be worn over street clothes when on the clinical unit and not giving direct patient care.
+- 1. Scrub jackets must be the approved jacket with the appropriate school insignia embroidery. - 2.
+Scrub jackets must be clean, pressed, and in good repair.

+- 3. School scrub jacket can be worn over street clothes when on the clinical unit and not providing direct patient care. - 4.
+Allegheny Health Network sweatshirts, fleece, and warm-ups (blue and black) are not permitted.